noresources/premake-bootstrap/README.md

 # premake-bootstrap
 Alternative ways to build premake

+_Attention_: These scripts are now deprecated by the built-in Bootstrap makefile of newer premake5 versions.

 ## Usage
 Clone or submodule this repository in the premake source tree root
 ```